The Matterhorn Frequently Asked Questions

 What is the weather like?

 The weather in the West Alps is similar to that of the Cascades in the Pacific Northwest.
 One can experience several days of beautifully clear skies or be plagued by storms.
-However, late July, August and September is generally the best time to climb in this area, for reasons of weather and snow conditions.
+However, July, August and early September is generally the best time to climb in this area, for reasons of weather and snow conditions.
 By bringing the proper clothing we will be prepared for all types of weather.

-The enclosed itinerary is designed with some allowance for bad weather but may require further alterations.
+The program itinerary is designed with some allowance for bad weather but may require further alterations.
 We will attempt to adhere to the schedule as much as possible, but our goal is to have a safe, fun climbing trip.
 Some flexibility is important for the smooth operation of the program.
 The guides will be open to suggestions throughout the trip.

 Do I need a passport?